jlafosse/jquery-hijack/README.md

 Example 5
 =============
-This example shows how to hijack plays nicely with inline form event handlers
+This example shows how hijack plays nicely with inline form event handlers.
+In the example below, the inline onSubmit handler will fire first, then the confirmHijack() callback will fire.

     <div id="ex5">
         <form action="/foo.html" onsubmit="return confirm('Are you sure you want to submit?');">